enordmoe/inclass295/IntroDates_and_Times.md

 ### Exercise 1

-Follow the steps above to find the date for Thanksgiving next year (2020).
+Follow the steps above to find the date for Thanksgiving in the year 2030.

 # 2\.
 The **lakers** data set